meeroslav/missing.manual/src/blog/responsive-angular/index.md

 ## Meet `MediaQueryList` and `matchMedia`

-Media queries were not supported only in CSS but also in the JavaScript.
-Window object implements a function `matchMedia` that returns a response of type [MediaQueryList](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList).
+Media queries are not only supported in CSS but also in JavaScript.
+The Window object implements a function `matchMedia` that returns a response of type [MediaQueryList](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList).
 MediaQueryList extends `EventTarget`, meaning it can receive events and have listeners set up.
 It also adds two additional properties:

 ```TypeScript
 interface MediaQueryList extends EventTarget {